mvolkmann/blog/src/warp.md

 {% aTargetBlank "https://www.warp.dev", "Warp" %} is
 "the terminal for the 21st century".

 Currently it only runs in macOS, but there are plans to support Linux and Windows in the future.

+Warp functions more like a standard text editor than most terminal programs.
+The cursor can be positioned by using the arrow keys or clicking anywhere in a command.
+Any text can be selected, copied, and pasted.

 Warp is implemented in Rust.